Coconut (song)

 "Coconut" is a novelty song written and first recorded by American singer-songwriter Harry Nilsson, released as the third single from his 1971 album, Nilsson Schmilsson.
 It was on the U.S. Billboard charts for 14 weeks, reaching #8, and was ranked by Billboard as the #66 song for 1972.
-It charted minorly in the UK, reaching #42.
+It charted in a minor way in the UK, reaching #42.
 "Coconut" did best in Canada, where it peaked at #5.

-In 1998, a cover version was released by Australian singer Dannii Minogue as a single, peaking at #62 on the ARIA singles chart.

 Lyrics

-The lyrics feature Nilsson singing three characters (a narrator, a woman and a doctor), each in a different voice.
-The woman drinks a mixture of lime juice and coconut water, becomes sick, and calls the doctor.
+The lyrics feature Nilsson singing two characters (a narrator and a woman), each in a different voice.
+The woman drinks a mixture of lime juice and coconut milk, becomes sick, and calls the doctor.
 The doctor, annoyed at being woken up, tells her to drink the same thing again and call in the morning.

 Music

-There are no chord changes in the song: an arpeggiated C7th accompanies the song.
+An arpeggiated C7 chord accompanies the song throughout.

 Personnel

 According to the 1971 LP credits: